The Mission to Seafarers: Port of Thunder Bay

 Starting in 2016, we deliver Christmas Gift Bags to ships in port in December.
-The 5 year average for ships in December is 10.
-Crew size varies from 9 to 22 and an average is 20.
-This means we ought to prepare for 11 ships, so our target is 220 Gift Bags.
-There are a few women crew or passengers each year, so we will prepare 5 Gift Bags for women.
+Crew size varies from 9 to 22 and an average is 19.
+We ought to prepare for 12 ships, so our target is 228 Gift Bags.
+There are a few female crew or passengers each year, so we will prepare 5 Gift Bags for women.

 Once again we are appealing to you for donations so that this outreach program can be continued.

 Suggested items you might choose to donate are: